SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 id: jenkins
 title: Jenkins
 sidebar_label: Jenkins
-description: The Sumo Logic App for Jenkins helps you monitor build successes, failures, and performance, ensuring that you know—before committing code to the repository—whether the code will work.
+description: The Sumo Logic app for Jenkins helps you monitor build successes, failures, and performance, ensuring that you know—before committing code to the repository—whether the code will work.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';